uyuni-project/tetra/SPECIAL_CASES.md

 ## Gotchas

-* `gjp` internally uses `git` to keep track of files, any gjp project is actually also a `git` repo.
-Feel free to navigate it, you can commit, push and pull as long as the `gjp` tags are preserved.
-You can also delete commits and tags, effectively rewinding gjp history (just make sure to delete all tags pointing to a certain commit when you discard it);
+* `tetra` internally uses `git` to keep track of files, any tetra project is actually also a `git` repo.
+Feel free to navigate it, you can commit, push and pull as long as the `tetra` tags are preserved.
+You can also delete commits and tags, effectively rewinding tetra history (just make sure to delete all tags pointing to a certain commit when you discard it);
 * some Maven plugins like the Eclipse Project ones ([Tycho](https://www.eclipse.org/tycho/)) will save data in `/tmp` downloaded from the Internet and will produce errors if this data is not there during offline builds.
 One way to work around that is to force Java to use a kit subdirectory as `/tmp`.
-Add the following option to `gjp mvn` during your build:
+Add the following option to `tetra mvn` during your build:

     -DskipTests=true -Djava.io.tmpdir=<full path to project>/kit/tmp